owlbarn/owl_ode/README.md

 ### Sundials Cvode

-We have implemented a thin wrapper over Sundials Cvode (via [sundialsml's](https://github.com/inria-parkas/sundialsml)).
+We have implemented a thin wrapper over Sundials Cvode (via [sundialsml's](https://github.com/inria-parkas/sundialsml) own wrapper).
 To use Cvode, one can use

 - `Owl_ode_sundials.Owl_Cvode` or
 - `Owl_ode_sundials.Owl_Cvode_Stiff`.

 Currently, we only support double-precision Sundials solvers.
-To use Sundials in Owl Ode, one needs to install `Sundials` and `sundialsml` (see [sundialsml's](https://github.com/inria-parkas/sundialsml) for instructions).
+To use Sundials in Owl Ode, one needs to install `Sundials` and `sundialsml` (see [sundialsml](https://github.com/inria-parkas/sundialsml) for instructions).

 ### Automatic inference of state dimensionality